 Fortunately, the expanding field of nutritional psychiatry is finding there are many consequences and correlations between what you eat, how you feel, and how you ultimately behave, but also the kinds of bacteria that live in your gut.

-There are many different studies going on in relation to gut health currently, and there are predictions that the gut health supplement industry is expected to grow to £48 bn by 2023.
-One study using prebiotics, which are actually complex carbohydrates that humans are not able to digest, but are what the pro biotic bacteria actually flourish on, showed that people were more likely to focus on something positive than negative if they had a choice between the two when taking a pre biotic supplement.
+Many different studies are happening concerning gut health, and there are predictions that the gut health supplement industry is expected to grow to £48 bn by 2023.
+One study using prebiotics, which are complex carbohydrates that humans are not able to digest, but are what the probiotic bacteria flourish on, showed that people were more likely to focus on something positive than negative if they had a choice between the two when taking a prebiotic supplement.

 Another study showed that using prebiotics could help with sleep.
-At the start of this trial, a candidate called Mosley spent 21% of his time in bed awake – by the end after using prebiotics that had been shown to have shrunk to 8%.
+At the start of this trial, a candidate called Mosley spent 21% of his time in bed awake – by the end, after using prebiotics that had it had shrunk to 8%.
 Of all the strategies Mosley tested to treat his insomnia, he found prebiotics the most effective.
 Shortly after this, Bimuno (the prebiotic supplement used in the study) promptly sold out.

 - Jerusalem artichoke

-Many athletes will do anything to improve their performance and one lady believed so strongly that the bacteria found in the faeces of professional cyclists would aid her own performance that she doped herself with some of the donated faeces, hence the name ‘poop doping’.
+Many athletes will do anything to improve their performance, and one lady believed so strongly that the bacteria found in the feces of professional cyclists would aid her performance that she doped herself with some of the donated feces, hence the name 'poop doping.'

-Even though she couldn’t prove it, she said it improved her own performance on the bike drastically, however we would not recommend trying this at home, or at all for that matter as your faeces is home to more bacteria than there are people on his planet and a lot of it will be bad bacteria.
-Plus it’s also a bit weird and you may loose a few friends.
+Even though she couldn't prove it, she said it improved her performance on the bike drastically.
+However, we would not recommend trying this at home, or at all, for that matter, as your feces is home to more bacteria than there are people on his planet.
+A lot of it will be harmful bacteria.
+Plus, it's also a bit weird, and you may lose a few friends.